S-Mazigh/painless-aws/README.md

     docker/painless-images/{common,leader,worker}/*

-The same Docker containers can be used for the parallel and cloud track.
+The same Docker containers named `satcomp-painless`, can be used for the parallel (first instance) and cloud track.
 (In `run_solver.sh` the solver is configured differently based on the number of nodes involved.)

 <hr/>
 <hr/>